bThink-BGU/BPjs/docs/source/BPjsTutorial/bp-object.rst

 ``bp.EventSet(name, predicate)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Creates and event set: basically a named predicate that accepts events and returns ``true`` for set members.
+Creates an event set: basically a named predicate that accepts events and returns ``true`` for set members.

 * ``name``: Name of the event set.
 String.
 * ``predicate``: The set membership predicate.
 Function that takes one parameter (event) and returns boolean.